SmellyFilly/SIG-BOT/README.md

 git remote add upstream git@github.com:SmellyFilly/SIG-BOT.git
 ```

-Then do some work on the local git.
-Once completed, create a branch for the context of what you're doing (bug fixing branch off master, creating a feature branch off develop).
+Create a branch for the context of what you're doing (bug fixing branch off master, creating a feature branch off develop).

+Branch name example, creating a branch for a new extension: `feature/new-extension`

 ```
 git checkout <branch name>
 git pull upstream <branch name> && git push origin <branch name>
-git checkout -b <new branch name (hotfix/feature)>
+git checkout -b <new branch name (hotfix/feature)> <develop/master>
 ```

 That will check you're on the respective branch, pull new changes from that branch and push syncs it locally.
 Then a new branch is created.
-From there, you will need to create a PR.
+From there, do some work on the local git.
+Once completed, you will need to create a PR.
 This is when you push.

 ```
+git add .
-git push -u origin <new banch name from before>
+git commit -m "brief desc of changes" git push -u origin <new banch name from before>
 ```